 1/ Will bleach expire?

-From a test conducted by the Council, the concentration of an active ingredient, sodium hypochlorite, of some brands was lower than its claim.
-Manufacturers had explained that sodium hypochlorite may decompose with time, leading to the instability.
-Although some will add stabilizers in their product formulas to slow down the decomposition of sodium hypochlorite, consumers should pay attention to the production or expiry date of bleach before purchase.
+From a test conducted by the Council, the concentration of sodium hypochlorite of some brands was lower than its claim.
+Manufacturers explained that sodium hypochlorite may decompose with time, leading to the instability.
+Although some will add stabilizers in the product formulas to slow down decomposition, consumers should pay attention to the production or expiry date of bleach before purchase.
 For example, there are label instructions specifying its expiry period of 3 years.

 2/ Big difference in concentration of bleach?

 The Department of Health has drawn public attention to the baseline of Sodium hypochlorite concentration, which is 5.25% when preparing 1:99 or 1:49 diluted household bleach (i.e. mixing 10ml of bleach to make a 1 liter or 0.5-liter solution).
 However, from a test conducted by the Council, 15 out of 22 product samples were found to contain a lower concentration than that.
 Therefore, consumers should read and find out the concentration of sodium hypochlorite specified on the product label.

 Past reference available in Chinese: Issue 393 of CHOICE Magazine

 3/ When we need 1:49 or 1:99 diluted bleach?

 For bleach containing 5.25% sodium hypochlorite, properly dilute the bleach to achieve appropriate concentration as follows:

 1:99 diluted household bleach (mixing 1 part of 5.25% bleach with 99 parts of water) is used for general household cleaning and disinfection;

 1 to 49：